UKCloud/documentation/articles/daas/daas-sd.md

 Large Desktop                  | 4    | 8         | 50            | £60.00
 Extra Large Desktop            | 8    | 16        | 100           | £100.00

 Additional memory is £3.50 per GiB per month (additional memory is limited based on the desktop option selected.
-For further details, see the UKCloud Desktop as a Service Service Scope).
+For further details, get into contact with your Service Delivery Manager).

 ### Session hosting